-Step Programming Task Touch-Tone Input

-4 Enter new password. [nnnnnn] #

-5 Re-enter new password. [nnnnnn] #

-Write down the password and store it in a secure location.
-If you forget or lose this password, you will not be able to log in to the system and make updates and changes.

-6 NOTE This option is not heard on the System Administration Activity Menu.
+Step Programming Task Touch-Tone Input 4 Enter new password. [nnnnnn] # 5 NOTE Write down the password and store it in a secure location.
+If you forget or lose this password, you will not be able to log in to the system and make updates and changes. [nnnnnn] # 6 NOTE This option is not heard on the System Administration Activity Menu.
 The menu item is deliberately hidden to minimize your system's vulnerability to abuse.
 You should select it even though it is not heard.
 9